green4j/green-cab/README.md

 # Green Cab

-GC-free (green) low latency structure which combines a CSP-style Channel And a ring Buffer (CAB).
+GC-free (green) low latency structure which combines a CSP-style Channel And a blocking ring Buffer (CAB).

 This structure aims to be a building block of concurrent data processing applications.
 Depending on requirements to CPU usage and/or latency limitations, the structure can be configured to use blocking or lock-free algorithm under the hood.